OpenBB-finance/OpenBB/website/content/sdk/reference/keys/finnhub.md

 ---
 title: finnhub
-description: This page provides information on setting up the Finnhub API key in the OpenBB terminal environment, with code implementation examples.
+description: "This page provides information on setting up the Finnhub API key in the" OpenBB terminal environment, with code implementation examples.
 keywords:
 - Finnhub